XxUnkn0wnxX/PSN-Store-Tool-Bot/README.md

 ### Optional CLI flags

 - `python3 bot.py --force-sync` – Force a full slash-command resync even if commands already exist in Discord.
 Handy after you change command definitions and want them refreshed immediately.
+- Supply your `pdccws_p` cookie at runtime or set it in `.env` as `PDC`.
+The slash commands will fall back to the `.env` value if you omit the cookie argument.

 The bot auto-syncs commands in the guild defined by `GUILD_ID` on startup.
 Forced syncs and the built-in verifier ensure commands appear even if Discord is slow to propagate them.